-- "When to Use a Custom Persistent Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server. - "Comparing File Stores and JDBC Stores" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server. - "Creating a Custom (User-Defined) File Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server. - "Creating a JDBC Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server.
+- When to Use a Custom Persistent Store in Configuring Server Environments for Oracle WebLogic Server. - Comparing File Stores and JDBC Stores in Configuring Server Environments for Oracle WebLogic Server. - Creating a Custom (User-Defined) File Store in Configuring Server Environments for Oracle WebLogic Server. - Creating a JDBC Store in Configuring Server Environments for Oracle WebLogic Server.

-7.1.3 Using JMS Paging Stores
+8.1.3 Using JMS Paging Stores

 Each JMS server implicitly creates a file based paging store.
-When the WebLogic Server JVM runs low on memory, this store is used to page non-persistent messages as well as JDBC store persistent messages.
+When the WebLogic Server JVM runs low on memory, this store is used to page non-persistent messages as well as persistent messages.
 Depending on the application, paging stores may generate heavy disk activity.